ArthurBrouwersSemester3/Documentation/ResearchDocuments/Auth0Research.md

 Auth0 is an authentication and authorization platform that simplifies the process of adding authentication to applications.
 OAuth 2.0 is an open protocol that enables secure authorization and access to protected resources.

 ### Overview
-In my individual project, I utilize Auth0 for authentication and OAuth 2.0 for securing user credentials and accessing resources.
+In our individual project, we utilize Auth0 for authentication and OAuth 2.0 for securing user credentials and accessing resources.
 Let's explore the concepts of Auth0 and OAuth 2.0 and their roles in software development.

 ### Description
 **Auth0**: Auth0 is an authentication and authorization platform that provides pre-built solutions for securing applications.
 By integrating Auth0, developers can save time and effort in building authentication infrastructure.
 It enhances security and user experience in applications.